Galamoz/ProjectBaseRandomizer/README.md

 ----------------------------------------------
 # Project Base 0.7.2 Randomizer Changelog

+v2.0

+	Removed Ceres introduction.
+	Updated Map design for convenience.
+More details at: http://imgur.com/a/LsOun Removed Item in Wrecked Ship Attic until Phantoon is defeated.
+	Fixed a bug where Brinstar Map Missiles were on the same item index as Charge Beam.

 v1.4

 	**Bug** Item in Wrecked Ship Attic does not randomize properly until Phantoon is defeated.
-	Fix a specific crash that occured during the Spazer room's room transition.
+	Fixed a specific crash that occured during the Spazer room's room transition.
 	Improved item randomizing logic.
 	Reduced items available in Masochist difficulty to 25 from 29.
 	Reduced items available in Speedrunner difficulty to 47 from 52.